-dsnum:=POPEN(dsdevice,progname[,itag][,entryname][,param] [,flags][,stacksize][,dlsize][,maxdata][,bufsize])
+dsnum: =POPEN(dsdevice, progname[[itag] [[entryname] [[param] [flags] [[stacksize] [[dlsize] [[maxdata] [[bufsize])

-When the POPEN intrinsic executes, it returns to the master program a number (dsnum) by which DSN/DS uniquely identifies the particular communications link.
+When the POPEN intrinsic executes, it returns to the master program a number (dsnum) by which DS/3000 uniquely identifies the particular communications link.
 This number is analgous to the file number returned by the MPE FOPEN intrinsic in that it is used in all subsequent master program-to-program intrinsic calls to reference the remote slave program.

+byte array

+Contains a string of ASCII characters terminated by a space.
+This string must be the device class name, logical device number, or node name used in the :DSLINE or :REMOTE HELLO command that opened the communications line you will be using.

+progname

+byte array

-dsdevice byte array must be the the the the the solution the sol ring of ASCII characters terminated by a space.
-This string device class name, logical device number, or node name used in or :REMOTE HELLO command that opened the ons line you will be using. progname byte array the name (wi ring of ASCII characters terminated by a space.
-This string is th optional group and account names) of an MPE program file disc connected to the remote HP 3000) containing the remote n. itag integer array A twenty-we The format o ord array that is used for transmitting and receiving tag fields. f the tag field is defined as part of the user's application.
-Default: A tag field of all zeros is sent; the returned tag field (if any) is not available to the master program. entryname byte array Contains a str the name of t program is to ring of ASCII characters terminated by a space.
-This string is he entry point (label) at which execution of the remote slave begin.
-Default: Primary entry point.
+Contains a string of ASCII characters terminated by a space.
+This string is the name (with optional group and account names) of an MPE program file (residing on a disc connected to the remote HP 3000) containing the remote slave program.

-POPEN Intrinsic
+A twenty-word array that is used for transmitting and receiving tag fields.
+The format of the tag field is defined as part of the user's application.

+A tag field of all zeros is sent; the returned tag field (if

+any) is not available to the master program.

+entryname

+byte array

+Contains a string of ASCII characters terminated by a space.
+This string is the name of the entry point (label) at which execution of the remote slave program is to begin.

+Primary entry point.